 - As part of a sandwich: Serve the salmon as part of a fish sandwich with brioche buns, lettuce, tomato, and tartar sauce.

-- Alongside a plate of vegetables: For a simple no carb meal, pair with a plate of air fryer asparagus, air fryer broccoli, or parmesan panko roasted veggies.
+- Alongside a plate of vegetables: For a simple no carb meal, pair with a plate of air fryer asparagus, zucchini, or Parmesan panko roasted veggies.

-- Made into a sushi bowl: Make a sushi bowl with rice, avocado, other veggies and spicy mayo.
+- Made into a sushi bowl: Make a sushi bowl with rice, avocado, veggies, and spicy mayo.

-- Refrigerator: To store for up to three days, place the salmon in an airtight container into the fridge.
+- Refrigerator: To store for up to three days, place the salmon in an airtight container in the fridge.

-- Freezer: Store the salmon for up to three months in the freezer.
-Keep the salmon in an airtight container or bag.
-Thaw the salmon slowly overnight in the refrigerator before serving.
+- Freezer: Store the salmon for up to three months in the freezer when in an airtight container or bag.
+Thaw the salmon overnight in the refrigerator before serving.

 - Reheating: For a quick reheat, microwave the salmon slowly.
-When you need to reheat a large portion, place the salmon into the oven at 350°F and heat until warmed through.
+When you need to reheat a large portion, place the salmon into the air fryer or oven at 350°F and heat until warmed through.

 More Fish Recipes

-- Grilled Salmon in Foil – Lemon-butter salmon wrapped in foil and then grilled in foil packets
+- Grilled Salmon in Foil – Lemon-butter salmon grilled in foil packets

 - Grilled Halibut – Lemon-flavored flakey fish